 In a 1922 sketch Carver wrote "I was born in Diamond Grove, Missouri, about the close of the great Civil War, in a little one-roomed log shanty, on the home of Mr. Moses Carver, a German by birth and the owner of my mother, my father being the property of Mr. Grant, who owned the adjoining plantation."4 Carver was never clear about when he was born, sometimes writing "about 1865," or "near the end of the war," or "just as freedom was declared."
 Since Missouri never seceded from the Union, and thus was not in rebellion when the Emancipation Proclamation was issued in 1863, slavery continued in the state until the adoption of a new constitution on July 4, 1865.
 So Carver was most certainly born a slave, probably in the spring of 1865.5

-The youngster had a keen desire to learn, first by exploring the flora and fauna on Moses Carver's farm and by devouring Webster's Elementary Spelling Book, which "I almost knew… by heart."6 At the age of eleven, Carver left the farm and traveled eight miles to the county seat of Neosho to attend a school for blacks.
-For the first time, Carver was in a predominantly African American environment.
+The youngster had a keen desire to learn, first by exploring the flora and fauna on Moses Carver's farm and by devouring Webster's Elementary Spelling Book, which "I almost knew… by heart."6 At the age of 11, Carver left the farm and traveled 8 miles to the county seat of Neosho to attend a school for Black children.
+For the first time, Carver was in a predominantly African-American environment.
 Previously, he had lived on the Carvers' farm in relative isolation; he had grown used to solitude and had developed a love of nature.
 Moses and Susan Carver had served as surrogate parents.
 But while he continued to return to the farm on weekends, he never lived permanently with the Carvers again.

 But the Milhollands persisted and Carver eventually entered Simpson College, a small Methodist school in Indianola, Iowa, that admitted all qualified applicants, regardless of race or ethnicity.
-One black had attended the school before Carver, and there were three Asians still on campus.
+One Black person had attended the school before Carver, and there were three people of Asian descent still on campus.
 The school's Methodist affiliation fostered a deepening of Carver's faith and piety, and the school's open policy had a profound affect on his developing self-identity: "They made me believe I was a real human being," he later wrote.8 While at Simpson, Carver studied grammar, arithmetic, etymology, voice, and piano.
 But his main interest was in art, especially painting, in which he had dabbled as a young man.
-His teacher, Etta Budd, was at first dubious of Carver's talents, and although she changed her perception of him as an artist, she was skeptical about the chances of a black man earning a living as an artist.
+His teacher Etta Budd was at first dubious of Carver's talents, and although she changed her perception of him as an artist, she was skeptical about the chances of a Black man earning a living as an artist.
 When she learned of his interest in plants, Budd encouraged Carver to study botany and pushed him to enroll at Iowa State, the agricultural college in Ames, where her father taught horticulture.

 Budd's suggestion evidently posed a dilemma for Carver.
 He loved painting, but he shared her doubts about his ability to succeed as an artist, and he wondered whether as a painter he could make a contribution to the welfare of African Americans.
-Now in his mid-twenties, he had come to believe that he had divinely-granted talents that should be used to improve the lot of blacks.
+Now in his mid-twenties, he had come to believe that he had divinely granted talents that should be used to improve the lot of Black Americans.
 This, he decided, he could do as a trained agriculturalist.

 Besides, while he was giving up a career in art it was not as if he had decided to pursue something in which he had no interest.
 He had long studied plants and he already had developed skills in raising, cross-fertilizing, and grafting plants.
 He quickly made an impression on the faculty of Iowa State College, and his professors encouraged him to stay on as a graduate student after his senior year.
 Working with L.H.
 Pammel, a noted mycologist, Carver honed his talent at identifying and treating plant diseases.

 Tuskegee's origins were inauspicious.
-The school was founded on July 4, 1881, in a one room shanty near Butler Chapel AME Zion Church with Booker T. Washington as the first teacher and a student body of thirty.10 The actual credit for the school's origins goes to George Campbell,11 a former slave owner, and Lewis Adams, a former slave who could read and write despite a lack of formal education and who appears to have been a tinsmith, shoemaker, and harness-maker.
+The school was founded on July 4, 1881, in a one-room shanty near Butler Chapel AME Zion Church with Booker T. Washington as the first teacher and a student body of 30.10 The actual credit for the school's origins goes to George Campbell,11 a former slave owner, and Lewis Adams, a former slave who could read and write despite a lack of formal education and who appears to have been a tinsmith, shoemaker, and harness-maker.
 Adams was approached by W.F.
-Foster, who was running for re-election to the Alabama Senate and wanted the support of African Americans in Macon County.
-Foster asked Adams what he wanted in exchange for delivering the black vote.
+Foster, who was running for re-election to the Alabama Senate and wanted the support of African-Americans in Macon County.
+Foster asked Adams what he wanted in exchange for delivering votes from Black people.
 Adams requested Foster's support for an educational institution, and so the Alabama legislature passed a bill to establish a Negro Normal School in Tuskegee.

 The initial legislation authorized $2,000 for teachers' salaries but nothing for land, buildings, or equipment.
 But while the school may have been poor, it had a vision from the beginning.
 That vision grew out of Washington's experience at Hampton Institute, a Virginia school established during Reconstruction, and it found expression in three objectives.
 First, Tuskegee was to concentrate on training students to be teachers and educators.
 Second, many Tuskegee students were taught craft and occupational skills geared to helping them find jobs in the trades and agriculture.
 And finally, Washington wanted Tuskegee to be "a civilizing agent:" as such education took place not only in the classroom but also in the dining hall and dormitories.
 Washington insisted on proper behavior and absolute cleanliness on the "Tuskegee plantation."
 He kept careful watch over Tuskegee's buildings and grounds as well as the dormitory rooms and table manners of faculty and staff.

-As the most prominent African American of his day, Booker T. Washington had tremendous influence on southern race relations from 1895 to his death in 1915.
-Much of this stemmed from Washington's speech at the Atlanta Exposition of 1895 in which he advocated the "doctrine of accommodation."12 The so-called Atlanta Compromise urged blacks to accommodate to the reality of white control and acquiesce in disfranchisement and social segregation.
-In return, whites should encourage and reward black progress in economic and educational development.
-Washington told blacks "to cast down their buckets" where they were and climb the ladder of economic success through the old virtues of hard work and thrift.
+As the most prominent African-American of his day, Booker T. Washington had tremendous influence on southern race relations from 1895 to his death in 1915.
+Much of this stemmed from Washington's speech at the Atlanta Exposition of 1895 in which he advocated the "doctrine of accommodation."12 The so-called Atlanta Compromise urged Black people to accommodate to the reality of white control and acquiesce in disfranchisement and social segregation.
+In return, white people should encourage and reward Black progress in economic and educational development.
+Washington told Black people "to cast down their buckets" where they were and climb the ladder of economic success through the old virtues of hard work and thrift.
 "The opportunity to earn a dollar," he said, "in a factory just now is worth infinitely more than the opportunity to spend a dollar in an opera-house."
-Washington asserted that blacks should for the foreseeable future eschew demanding political and social rights, saying those rights would follow economic independence.
+Washington asserted that Black people should for the foreseeable future eschew demanding political and social rights, saying those rights would follow economic independence.
 "No race," he stressed, "that has anything to contribute to the markets of the world is long in any degree ostracized."

 Washington's racial philosophy mirrored the times.
-The abolitionist spirit of the Civil War and Reconstruction had resulted in blacks winning many civil and political rights.
+The abolitionist spirit of the Civil War and Reconstruction had resulted in Black people winning many civil and political rights.
 But even before the end of Reconstruction in 1877 those rights were being eroded.
-Over the next twenty years the North and the federal government effectively abandoned protection of the former slaves, leaving it to white southerners to work out racial relationships.
+Over the next 20 years the North and the federal government effectively abandoned protection of the former slaves, leaving it to white southerners to work out racial relationships.
 The gradual erosion of political and social rights accelerated in the 1890s during the political turmoil of the Populist era, when attempts to forge an alliance of the dispossessed of both races foundered on the race-baiting appeals of the politically entrenched.
-For the next half-century all whites, regardless of socio-economic status, tacitly agreed to submerge class differences in the interest of racial separation.
+For the next half-century all white people, regardless of socio-economic status, tacitly agreed to submerge class differences in the interest of racial separation.